BenTaylorPublic/screeps/README.md

 ## TODO
 ### Working on
 ```
-Stage 8 rooms using terminal to feed < stage 8 rooms with energy
 ```
 ### Short term
 ```
 Digging & Lab logic
     Transfers to affect resource map
     LimitLower logic to create Transfers orders
+        They must affect the resource map in the same tick
+        So room A isn't requested to send to B and C
+        Thus running room A dry
+    Stage 8 rooms using terminal to feed < stage 8 rooms with energy (but above stage 6)
+        Spawn laborers if going to downgrade
+        Otherwise if theres a 6 or 7 room
+            > 100k, transfer 50k
+            > 200k, spawn laborer
 ```
 ### Mid term:
 ```